 - Runway threshold/end lights

 Omni-directional runway edge lights: runway edge lights are positioned beyond or just along the edge of the runway and are most commonly white, though specific exceptions do apply to this and allow for alternative colours.

-Runway Threshold Lights are provided in a line along the landing threshold at the approach end of the runway.
-They are green and are only visible when on approach.
-These can either be elevated, or inset fixtures.
+Runway threshold lights: runway threshold lights are positioned in a line along the landing threshold at the approach end of the runway.
+These lights are green, only visible when on the approach path and can be elevated or inset fixtures.

-Runway End Lights are installed in a line along the end of the runway available in use.
-They are red and can only be seen in the direction of runway use.
-These can either be elevated, or inset fittings
+Runway end lights: installed in a line along the end of the runway in-use, runway end lights are red and can only be seen in the direction of runway use.
+These lights can also be elevated or inset.

-Runway threshold/End Lights are a combination of the threshold and runway end lights in a single body.
-They are green in one direction, and red in the other direction.
+Runway threshold/end lights: these lights are a combination of runway end lights and runway threshold lights in a single body, with a green light showing in one direction and a red in the other.

-All the fixtures for this system are usually powered by 6.6amp circuit supplied by a constant current regulator.
-A simple control system can be used to operate the lighting, but it is common that this is linked to a ARCAL system so that a pilot can activate the lighting when on approach or departing.
+Low intensity airfield lighting is powered by a 6.6amp circuit supplied by a constant current regulator.
+You can use a simple control system to operate this lighting, however, it’s common to see it linked to an ARCAL system so pilots can activate the lighting when on approach or departing.